thomasabishop/eolas/Databases/RESTful_APIs.md

   - apis
 ---

+# RESTful APIs

 ## Definition of an API

-An application programming interface is a set of definitions and protocols for building and integrating application software.
+An application programming interface (API) is a set of definitions and protocols for building and integrating application software.
 It can be thought of as a contract between an information provider and an informational consumer.
 The API is a mediator between the clients and the resources they wish to acquire from a server or database.

 ## REST